pjbartlein/REarthSysSci/intro.md

 ## Some code ##

-Here is a little code:
+Here is a little code (and note the different font):

  ```
  plot(orstationc$elev, orstationc$tann)